- Software Development

 When You Are Focused on Building Brand Awareness

 If your strategy includes reaching as far and wide as possible for exposure to your brand then it makes sense to leave your content freely available.
-Gating limits its shareability and is also less likely to be linked to from other sites, which means losing out on potential SEO value.
+Gating limits its shareability and is also less likely to be linked to other sites, which means losing out on potential SEO value.

 You Don’t Have Your Buyer Persona Nailed Down